rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <p>Hi everyone, greetings! 😀</p>

-<p>My name is Rúben André Barreiro and I'm Computer Science Engineer and IT/IS Programmer/Technician! 👨‍💻 💻</p>
+<p>My name is Rúben André Barreiro.
+And I'm Computer Science Engineer and IT/IS Programmer/Technician! 👨‍💻 💻</p>

 <p>I'm 25 years old.
 The 90's are the best generation ever, right?! 🎂 🎈</p>